vimleshkumarkanaujiya/Cplusplus/README.md

 # C++
-These are programs I uploaded to get a strong hold of Data Structures and Algorithms . <hr>
+These are programs I uploaded to get an understanding of data structures and algorithms. <hr>
-I had to practise these to avoid misconception and gain experience to be able to solve more problems.
+I had to practice these to avoid misconceptions and gain experience to be able to solve more problems.

 <h2>C++ High Frequnecy Topics</h2>